 - Calendar Interface Calendar interfaces are commonplace among software systems.
 Developed to schedule projects and ensure timely workflow, calendar screens for CMMS systems have become an important tool for maintenance departments to plan their work order schedules.
 Calendars display a monthly, weekly, or daily schedule and filter based on a variety of criteria such as work order status, maintenance tech, category, and keyword search.
 API third party integrations now allow users to synchronize their office calendars with work order schedules to house all business activity on one convenient calendar.

-- Asset and equipment management Apart from pure work order management a CMMS also functions as a maintenance database.
-It stores a wide variety of data, from asset information such as documents, images, warranty info, serial numbers, installation dates to all spare parts information to equipment locations and historical work order data.
+- Asset management Apart from pure work order management, a CMMS also functions as a maintenance database.
+It stores a wide variety of data, from asset and equipment information such as documents, images, warranty info, serial numbers and installation dates to spare parts information to equipment locations and historical work order data.
 No longer do organizations have to shuffle through filing cabinets to find critical O&M manuals or walk over to an asset to read its ID tag.
-All information can be accessed through the system via different interfaces such as interactive floor plans for accurate asset mapping, a standard grid format, or even the above mentioned calendar interface.
+All information related to asset management can be accessed through the system via different interfaces such as interactive floor plans for accurate asset mapping, a standard grid format, or even the above mentioned calendar interface.

 - Inventory management Similar to asset and equipment management, inventory management helps businesses organize and track their spare parts.
 Too often organizations misplace or run out of parts in the middle of repair on a critical asset, leading to increased equipment downtime and overall productivity failures.
 Inventory management, which details spare part information and automatically notifies users on low stock levels, is an essential feature to manage large-scale maintenance operations with numerous pieces of equipment.
 So important, that nearly 34% of respondents consider inventory management just as critical to their operations as they do asset and equipment management.